tashbalrai/tashbalrai.github.io/angular/index.md

 For common or shared code you can create injectable service classes with ```@Injectable``` decorator.
 You can then inject these services to component to keep the components code lean and manageable.

+### Router
+A router maps the navigational links in the address bar to the data states and views of the application.